ybahk/HAPP-AV-IT/README.md

-Household Activity Pattern Problem with AV-enabled Intermodal Trips (by Younghun Bahk and Michael Hyland)
+Household Activity Pattern Problem with AV-enabled Intermodal Trips
+- Younghun Bahk (Postdoctoral Researcher at University of California, Irvine)
+- Michael Hyland (Assistant Professor at University of California, Irvine)

+This page includes:
 - HAPP-AV-IT with Gurobi solver
 - HAPP-AV-IT with insertion heuristic